SSH Key Basics: Introduction to SSH Keys, Their Use & Misuse, and Their Value to Enterprises

 An SSH key is an access credential, similar to a password, used in the SSH protocol.
 SSH keys grant, automate and enable remote access to the digital core of nearly every enterprise.
 They enable major financial institutions, global industrials, tech giants and governments to function securely.

 ContentsSSH keys are widely used, and widely unmanaged.
-High-stakes risks for enterprises A target for hackers Next steps for enterprises
+Why SSH Keys are high-stakes risks for enterprises SSH Keys - a target for hackers Managing SSH Keys - next steps for enterprises

 SSH keys are widely used, and widely unmanaged.